hrshadhin/school-management-system/readme.md

 # License

 SMS is open-sourced software licensed under the AGPL-3.0 license.
-Frameworks and libraries has it own licensed
+Frameworks and libraries has it own licensed.